Research

 Abstract: In the wake of Shay’s Rebellion of 1786 and the Whiskey Rebellion of 1794 political elites and others in the United States expressed fears that instead of participating actively in the electoral process, disgruntled groups of people might instead attempt to air their grievances through violent unrest.
 One proposed response to this was to better educate the population, which helped lead to the creation of “common school” funds by a number of states.
 In a staggered difference in differences setting that allows for dynamic effects over time, we examine whether the creation of these common school funds might help explain an important political phenomenon observed by historians during this period: greatly increased engagement of citizens in the electoral process.
 The results we find are supportive of this interpretation.
 They also point to another important fact that those who propose new civic education reforms ought to consider.
 Given the inevitable time lag between beginning to learn and being able to vote, it takes several decades for an educational reform to affect a large fraction of the electorate.

-Abstract: Conventional wisdom says that democracy and taxation are tightly linked.
-Foundational theories, such as the Meltzer-Richards model of redistribution, predict that expanding the pool of citizens that decide on taxation should increase the tax burden, especially on the rich.
+Abstract: Foundational political economic theories, such as the Meltzer-Richards model of redistribution, predict that expanding the pool of citizens that decide on taxation should increase the tax burden, especially on the rich.
 However, this dynamic has proven difficult to find empirically.
-In this paper, I fill this gap by leveraging the uneven extension of suffrage in historical Norwegian municipalities and a rich dataset on local taxation types and levels.
-I find that overall tax rates are unaffected by democracy, but that the types of taxes collected are impacted by regime type.
-The results have implications for our understanding about how regime type impacts economic policies.
+In this paper, I fill this gap by leveraging the uneven extension of suffrage in historical Norwegian municipalities and a newly assembled dataset on local taxation types and levels.
+By taking advantage of the vastly different expansion of the vote across geographical space, I find that the overall tax burden is for the most part unaffected by expanding the voter population.
+However, the types of taxes collected are impacted: income tax rates increase, while wealth and property tax rates exhibit less clear patterns.
+This finding points to inter-elite conflict being the driver of changes to fiscal policy, also in democracies.